What Are We Missing?

 Once you have clarified your strategic objectives, you will need to observe and collect data on your current standings with regards to each of the strategic objectives.
 To return to our sample gap analysis scenario, let’s imagine that the following four items are observed:

-Now, enter your findings into your chart.
+Now, enter your findings into your chart for the Current Standings and Deficiency columns.
 You will see that in the template, I have allowed space to describe current conditions and to make note of deficiencies.
 Take a few minutes to fill in your chart appropriately.
 When you are done, it should look something like the chart to the right.

 STEP 3: Create a Plan of Action

 At this point, it should start becoming clear as far as what your next step should be.
 Look at areas of deficiency and create a plan for improvement based upon these areas given the resources available.
 Let’s say your action plan looks like this:

 There is no money to hire a vocal music teacher at the moment.
 This standard is put on hold until funds are raised by the music

 Research textbooks dealing with music theory for the students.
 Plan to implement a textbook for the advanced classes.